 Ask any Maritimer and they’ll tell you – tea biscuits are a staple of life on the East Coast of Canada.
-This is my Acadian French grandmother’s recipe for Cheese Tea Biscuits, the recipe I return to again and again.
+This is my Acadian French grandmother’s Easy Cheese Tea Biscuits recipe,to which I return again and again.

 2 cups flour